Brian Shanley: Biography

-President of Providence College
+President of Providence College (2005–2020)

-During his time as President of Providence College from 2005 to 2020, he also served as regent of studies for the Dominican Province of St. Joseph, during which time he held a seat on the Provincial Council, a body of 12 Dominican Friars serving as cabinet-level advisors to the prior provincial.
-He advised the Prior Provincial on all matters pertaining to the intellectual and academic life of the province.
+Shanley was hired as president of Providence College in 2005.
+He also served as regent of studies for the Dominican Province of St. Joseph, during which time he held a seat on the provincial council, a body of 12 Dominican friars serving as cabinet-level advisors to the prior provincial.
+He advised the prior provincial on all matters pertaining to the intellectual and academic life of the province.

-On March 29, 2019, Shanley announced that, while the Providence College Board of Trustees had recommended that he serve another 5-year term, the Prior Provincial would not be making him available to do so.
-As a Dominican Friar, he accepted his superior's decision and concluded his service as President of Providence College at the end of his third term on June 30, 2020.
+On March 29, 2019, Shanley announced that, while the Providence board of trustees had recommended that he serve another 5-year term as president, his prior provincial would not make him available to do so.
+He accepted his superior's decision and concluded his service as president at the end of his third term on June 30, 2020.

-President of St. John's University
+President of St. John's University (2021–present)

-Shanley assumed the office of President of St. John's University in New York in February 2021.
+Shanley became president of St. John's University in New York in February 2021.

+In February 2026, he announced that St. John's would no longer recognize its faculty union, which has existed since 1970.